code-423n4/2023-02-ethos-findings/data/ABA-Q.md

 ```Solidity
             Snapshots storage snapshots = depositSnapshots[_depositor];
 ```
-Also modify `_getCollateralGainFromSnapshots` and `_getSingularCollateralGain` to change the `Snapshots` type parameter from `storage` to memory, as it's never commited to.
+Also modify `_getCollateralGainFromSnapshots` and `_getSingularCollateralGain` to change the `Snapshots` type parameter from `storage` to memory, as it's never committed to.

 https://github.com/code-423n4/2023-02-ethos/blob/main/Ethos-Core/contracts/StabilityPool.sol#L637
 ```Solidity